dotnet/orleans/Deployment-and-Versioning-of-Dependencies.md

 **Newtonsoft.Json 5.0.8**

 The exact versions of the dependencies will change over time.
 We will use the current versions to illustrate the deployment and versioning options.
-The general rule we are trying to follow with regards to Azure SDK is to target it's version current-1, to make transition to new versions of it easier.
+The general rule we are trying to follow with regards to Azure SDK is to target its version current-1, to make the transition to new versions of it easier.
 As of this writing the current version is 2.5, and hence we target 2.4.

 ## Versioning of Orleans dependencies ##